iamfuzz/workshop-sample/content/30_workshop_app_ci_cd/20_ecs_fargate.md

 To test, run the following query and copy the URL you obtain from the output into the address bar of a web browser.
 You should see something similar to the image below.

+<b>Please click on some links when visiting the URL to populate APM data as we will be observing this data later.</b>

 ```bash
 aws elbv2 describe-load-balancers --names="Modernization-Workshop-LB" --query="LoadBalancers[0].DNSName" --output=text
 ```